 How to Repair Credit

-I think the first port of call should be the credit bureaus responsible for providing credit reports in your locality or country.
+I think the first port of call to repair credit score should be the credit bureaus responsible for providing credit reports in your locality or country.
 Each country has established credit bureaus with the task of monitoring your credit performance, as reported by financial institutions and you can always get your credit report from these bureaus, free or for a fee, depending on your country.
 If there is more than one established bureau, you may want to get each body's version of your report.
 It affords you the privilege of comparing the different versions.
 The reason why the reports may differ is that they are prepared based on the information supplied to the bureaus and it is possible they get different information about your accounts from different reporters.

 Once you have the reports, scour them for errors.
 Don't be surprised to find mistakes or negative comments that are not true in your reports, it happens.
 You will also want to take note of credits that have been cleared but are still showing in your report, or accounts you cannot remember opening.
 Fraudsters do open accounts in people's names only to clear out the credit when the attached credit line gets reasonable.
 These are all very bad for your credit rating.
 You may also find scathing negative comments in your report.
 For a start, you will need to clear all these anomalies.
 Get accounts that are not yours removed from your credit report.
 Talk to creditors who are reporting negative comments about you or still showing bad debts that have been paid.
 You may be pleasantly surprised at how many creditors are willing to cooperate once you have explained your situation.
 The bottom line is communication.
 Talk to creditors; explain the situations you are facing.
 People can't help you if you don't tell them what you are experiencing.
 Besides, you can file a dispute, if you are sure some negative comments or bad debts are not supposed to be on your credit and the creditor don't want to cooperate, especially when you have documents to back up your claims.